RamenVentures/Operating-Manual/README.md

 - How big will this market be in 10 years?

 ##### Solution & Unique Value Prop
-- How do solve the user’s problem?
+- How does this solve the user’s problem?
 - Why is this 10x better than the present?
 - What is the unique Insight/Secret that enables this?
 Why now and not before?
 - What will your Unfair Advantage be?